Biography

 My dissertation, tentatively titled Organizing Without and Under the Law: Public Sector Unions and the State in Michigan and Ohio, 1950-1985, explores the emergence of the public sector labor movement in the Midwestern United States, focusing on the relationship between state-level collective bargaining laws and government worker union power.

-I am also currently an instructor at the CUNY School of Labor and Urban Studies.
-In addition to my teaching and dissertation research, I am a doctoral researcher at the National Center for the Study of Collective Bargaining in Higher Education and the Professions at Hunter College, a research assistant at the Stone Center on Socio-Economic Inequality, and a research analyst at the CUNY School of Labor and Urban Studies.
+In addition to my dissertation research, I am also a researcher at the National Center for the Study of Collective Bargaining in Higher Education and the Professions at Hunter College, a research assistant at the Stone Center on Socio-Economic Inequality, and a research analyst at the CUNY School of Labor and Urban Studies.
 My research with the National Center has been featured in the Washington Post and the New York Times.
 I also serve as the newsletter editor for the Labor and Labor Movements section of the American Sociological Association.

 In my free time, I like to edit the Wikipedia.
 I contribute by writing and editing mostly sociology articles and articles about CUNY.
 You can find my user profile and list of contributions here.
 I am also an amateur iNaturalist.
 You can find my observations using the app here.